 Seniors

-Low appetite makes older-adult protein targets harder, not less important.
+Low appetite makes older-adult protein ranges harder to use.
 The goal is to increase protein density without forcing large portions, especially when chewing, fatigue, medications, or loneliness reduce intake.

 Key Takeaways

-- Healthy older adults often need at least 1.0-1.2 g/kg/day, with higher targets during illness or malnutrition risk.
+- Healthy older adults often discuss at least 1.0-1.2 g/kg/day, with care-team guidance during illness or malnutrition risk.

 - Small, protein-dense meals beat large plates when appetite is low.